DevExpress-Examples/asp-net-mvc-spreadsheet-work-with-database/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T190813)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Spreadsheet for ASP.NET MVC - How to save and load documents from a database
+# Spreadsheet for ASP.NET MVC - How to save/load documents to/from a database

 This example demonstrates how to configure the [Spreadsheet extension](https://docs.devexpress.com/AspNetMvc/17113/components/spreadsheet) to save/load documents to/from a database.